 Another approach involves taking your children to the beach or to a nearby river, stream or lake and look for water life together.
 Point out different species as you spot them, and sit together and watch them as they go about their daily activities.
-You might gently brush on the topic of the most endangered species, but instead of dwelling on the negative (so painful for young children), turn the conversation to something positive, such as the importance of keeping the waterways clear of toxic dog poop and plastics.
+You might gently brush on the topic of the most endangered species, but instead of dwelling on the negative (so painful for young children), turn the conversation to something positive, such as the importance of keeping the waterways clear of toxic dog poop and how we can help rid the ocean of toxic plastics.

 Young children can enjoy taking part in casual and organized waterside cleanups with their family.
 These are natural lead-ins to the subject of recycling.

 Let your kids help set up your home recycling center, or Google “recycling center near me” and take them with you.
 Talk to them about eco friendly cleaning products and replacing plastics with plant-based alternatives.